-According to the Greek philosopher Plato (424-348 BC), only the philosopher was able to see through the false layer of the particular to grasp the idea behind; the truth, which reality could only imitate.
-In other words, even in ancient Greece, there was an idea that human beings did not know reality, understood as the the truth about the world.
+According to Plato only the philosopher was able to see through the false layer of the particular to grasp the idea behind it; the truth, which reality could only imitate.
 This train of thought can be compared with the more contemporary idea that we live in a kind of matrix of simulated reality.

-Plato’s philosophical method had abstract, universal forms as ideal.
-Plato’s student Aristotle also aimed at the universal, but believed that a greater understanding of universals had to come through particular phenomena.
-According to Aristotle all art was mimetic, and the urge to imitate was an essential human quality.
-The base of art was the joy of recognition one felt upon seeing a clever imitation:
+Plato’s student Aristotle also had abstract, universal forms as ideal, but argued that a greater understanding of universals had to come through particular phenomena.
+This was also the aim of art.
+Aristotle considered all art to be based on the essential human urge to imitate, and the joy of recognition one felt upon seeing a clever imitation: